NemanjaManot/react-native-startup/README.md

 **7.** Start Android Studio and open your TestProject.
 Navigate: .../TestProject/android

-When project start you probably have some message like this:
+When the project starts you will probably have message like this:

 <img src="http://i.imgur.com/eu6119z.jpg"></img>

-All you need to do is click that blue text and install some things.
+All you need to do is click that blue text and install needed parts.

 After that you have new message and you must to do same thing again – click blue text and install.